How to grow an avocado tree from seed (with photos)

 Step five: let it growww

 If your seed has made it this far, all you have to do is maintain it and watch it grow into a beautiful avocado tree!
-Keep the seed in a sunny spot with indirect sunlight, and water the soil every few days so that it doesn't dry out.
-Over the next few months, your stem will start to sprout and grow leaves.
+Keep the seed in a sunny spot with indirect sunlight, and water the soil every few days so that it doesn’t dry out.

-In terms of growth, I've let Bao grow wild without trimming her new buds, but I hear that if you pinch off the growing buds the tree will be less "leggy" and more "bushy".
-This is because the trimmed bud will sprout two more stem systems instead of one, which makes the tree grow horizontally.
+In terms of growth, I’ve let my tree grow wild without trimming her new buds, but I hear that if you pinch off the growing buds the tree will be less “leggy” and more “bushy”.

 One year later, and my avocado tree continues to grow.
 We are in the middle of summer and she’s sprouting new stems and leaves like crazy.
 During the winter months, she didn’t grow nearly as much.